brunoton/return-to-consciousness/truth-is-not-neutral.md

 ---
 layout: default
 title: When Truth Is Not Neutral
 description: This essay represents a conditional inquiry into premises underlying AI alignment theory.
-It does not claim that truth has normative structure, but argues that if it does, alignment research priorities would shift in significant ways.
-The goal is clarification, not reassurance.
+If truth has normative structure, alignment research priorities would shift in significant ways.
 ---
 # When Truth Is Not Neutral: AI Alignment After Ego-less Intelligence